 Webinar for potential acoustic applicants

-In the webinar will outline the work done in the Acoustics Research Centre, our strategy for future research and also answer questions from potential applicants.
+We hosted a webinar to outline the work done in the Acoustics Research Centre, our strategy for future research and also answer questions from potential applicants.
 Recording and PDF of slides below.

 Slides from the webinar

 Acoustics research at Salford started in 1958.
 The Acoustics Research Centre is focussing new activity around two broad areas: